alexcis95/VARI3/README.md

 ### If you don't specify any list of genes

-VARI3 automates the selection and analysis of the most promising SNPs in *all genome* for the search of epistasis *across the genome*.
+VARI3 automates the selection and analysis of the most promising SNPs in *all genome* to identify epistasis *across the genome*.

 **VARI3 Steps:**